aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

          name: arista.avd.eos_config_deploy_eapi
 ```

 The name of the playbook is set along with the scope of the playbook, which in this example is the entire `FABRIC`.
-If you recall, this is a group name defined in the inventory, hence if you want your playbook to only apply to a subset of devices, you can change it here.
+This is a group name defined in the inventory, hence if the playbook should only apply to a subset of devices, it can be changed here.

 This playbook has three tasks that use three roles: